 I have passed on digital skills as part of the Econsultancy training team, was a contributing author to The Social Media MBA and Share This Too, done public speaking and have been a business adviser to an architectural studio based in Shenzhen, China.

 I have freelanced for different agencies working on projects for clients like Mandarin Oriental, Sony and Unilever.
 You can find out more about my work, re professional stuff on this page.
-At the moment I’m working on US and global ad campaigns at McCann Health.

 Prior to falling into agency life I worked in a number of roles, from McDonald’s prep rooms building racks of frozen chips for frying, to heading a shift team in an oil refinery and a brief spell in marketing for financial institutions.

 Probably the role that was closest to my heart was club DJ, because of my love of music.
 I still like to step behind the mixing desk and play new records with some classics and surprises thrown in just to keep people guessing.
 Vinyl is still king in my book.

 I guess this kind of gives you an idea of the lens through which I view the world when I write the posts: